Marathon: How to Tag Marked Locations in Protect/Destroy 3

 Step 2: Use the Maintenance route for all three tags

-The three known Maintenance tag spots
+The documented Maintenance tag spots

 FinalBoss // Gear